- Angeline Jolie has three girls within a three-year age gap

 “I feel like I’m lacking in all the skills to be a traditional stay-at-home mom.
 I’m managing through it because the children are quite resilient, and they’re helping me, but I’m not good at it at all,” she shared.
 Adding that she and the kids are “a team,” the Academy Award winner said, “They’re pretty capable.”

 Learn more about the “resilient” Jolie-Pitt girls below.

 Zahara Marley Jolie-Pitt

-The currently 16-year-old helped inspired her parents’ charity work, including The Jolie-Pitt Foundation‘s creation of the Zahara Program and the Zahara Children’s Center, launched to treat drug-resistant tuberculosis and provide further research on the disease in Ethiopia (The foundation similarly created the Maddox Chivan Children’s Centre in their son’s name to help with families affected by HIV/AIDS in Phnom Penh).
+The 16-year-old helped inspired her parents’ charity work, including The Jolie-Pitt Foundation‘s creation of the Zahara Program and the Zahara Children’s Center, which were launched to treat drug-resistant tuberculosis and provide further research on the disease in Ethiopia (The foundation similarly created the Maddox Chivan Children’s Centre in their son’s name to help with families affected by HIV/AIDS in Phnom Penh).
 Like her older brother, Zahara has also made moves into Hollywood, having starred alongside her mom in Kung Fu Panda 3 as the voice of Meng Meng.

 “We think it’s fun for our kids to have cameos and join us on set, but not to be actors.
-That’s not our goal for Brad and I at all,” she explained.
+That’s not our goal for Brad and I at all,” she explained to Entertainment Weekly.
 “But the other 3- and 4-year-old [performers] wouldn’t come near me.
 It had to be a child that liked me and wasn’t afraid of my horns and my eyes and my claws.
 So it had to be Viv.”